 Note: NAMI volunteers are not medical or mental health professionals; we cannot offer medical or mental health advice.
 The material outlined below is informational, and we hope that it helps provide guidance toward getting support.

 Do you ever feel like you move through the world differently than others do?
 Maybe it's tough for you to understand and connect with other people.
-Your interests might not be the same as your friends', or you may feel more sensitive to loud sounds or strange textures than others are.
+Your interests might not be the same as your friends', or you may feel more sensitive to loud sounds or strange textures.
 If you’ve experienced any of these things, you might relate to people who have attention deficit/hyperactivity disorder (ADHD) or autism spectrum disorder (ASD).
-This article will give you a basic understanding of these conditions, what it means to have a neurodevelopmental disorder, or to be “neurodivergent,” and initial steps you can take to get an evaluation for ADHD or ASD.
+This article will give you a basic understanding of these conditions, what it means to have a neurodevelopmental disorder, or to be “neurodivergent,” and steps you can take to get an evaluation for ADHD or ASD.

 What is attention deficit/hyperactivity disorder (ADHD)?